Skip to main content

 Štafileo Castle, locally known as Kaštel Štafileo or Kaštel Rotondo, lies in the town of Kaštel Štafilić, in the county of Split-Dalmatia in Croatia.

-After the fall of Bosnia to the Ottoman Empire in 1463, Dalmatia, being part of the Venetian Republic, faced the danger of Ottoman invasions.
-Local landowners; the Split Archbishopric, monasteries and nobles from Trogir and Split, therefore wished to protect their estates and the villagers working for them.
-So, during the following decades they started to build 17 fortifications and fortified 12 villages along the coast of the Kaštela Bay, between Trogir and Split.
+After Bosnia fell to the Ottoman Empire in 1463, Dalmatia, then part of the Venetian Republic, faced the threat of Ottoman invasions.
+Local landowners, including the Split Archbishopric, monasteries, and nobles from Trogir and Split, aimed to protect their estates and the villagers working for them.
+Over the following decades, they built 17 fortifications and fortified 12 villages along the coast of Kaštela Bay, between Trogir and Split.

 Gallery